emh68/cse111/README.md

 - Handling errors within functions
 - Solving problems across disciplines like business, physical science, human performance, and humanities

-### Prerequisites
-Before starting CSE 111, students must complete one of the following:
-- **CSE 110**: Programming Building Blocks
-- **CS 101**: Introduction to Programming
-- **CIT 160**: Introduction to Programming
-- A minimum score of 110 on the LUC test

 ## Learning Outcomes
 By the end of the course, students will:
-1. Write and call functions to accomplish meaningful tasks in a variety of domains.
+- Write and call functions to accomplish meaningful tasks in a variety of domains.
-2. Research and use libraries and objects.
+- Research and use libraries and objects.
-3. Write programs that handle errors and recover from invalid conditions.
+- Write programs that handle errors and recover from invalid conditions.
-4. Follow good practices in designing, writing, and debugging functions.
+- Follow good practices in designing, writing, and debugging functions.

 ## Topics Covered
 1. **Functions**: Parameters, default values, variable scope, and return values.